platanus/crabfarm-gem/README.md

 The **reducer** allows you to define fields that take care of the parsing and validation of text values for you.
 Also, declared fields help keep things dry since are included in `reducer.to_json`.

 ```
-self.last = at_css('.orderStats:nth-child(1) strong').text
+self.last = search('.orderStats:nth-child(1) strong').text
 ```

 If you dig a little deeper, you will see that `last` is beign assigned something like "0.0061 BTC".
-The assertion framework is smart enough to extract just the floating  point number (since we declared `last` as float) and fail if no number can be extracted from string. `css` is just a pincers method, the reducer exposes every parser method.
+The assertion framework is smart enough to extract just the floating  point number (since we declared `last` as float) and fail if no number can be extracted from string. `search` is just a pincers method, the reducer exposes every parser method.

 ```
-self.low = at_css '.orderStats:nth-child(2) strong'
+self.low = search '.orderStats:nth-child(2) strong'
 ```

 The only difference of the above line with the previous is that it shows that is not necessary to call `text` every time.
 The field setter detects if the passed value provides a `text` method and calls it.